curenosm/curenosm/README.md

 ### Welcome to my Github profile

-- 🌱 I'm currently learning more about software architecture, especifically the design of high scalable distributed systems.
+- 🌱 I'm currently learning more about software architecture, especifically the design of highly scalable distributed systems.
 - 💬 Ask me about Java.
 - 📫 How to reach me: <curenosm@gmail.com>
 - 😄 Pronouns: He/him.